byu-cs-236-classroom-templates/project-0/README.md

 <img src="./images/pre-commit.jpg" alt="drawing" width="800"/>
 </p>

+### Windows Path Length

+Windows by default limits the path lengths to 256 characters, and that limit can interfere with `pre-commit`.
+The issue can be hard to diagnose because it shows up as a _"file not found"_ error during `pre-commit` when running the `ruff` hooks.
+If you see it, then you can go to the registry editor application, navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` and change the value of `LongPathsEnabled` from `0` to `1`.
+This change should resolve any issues with long paths to the files.

 ## Testing

 The only supported testing framework is [Pytest](https://pypi.org/project/pytest/).
 To run all tests, in the integrated terminal from the the root folder type `pytest` followed by enter.
 All tests should fail.
 Vscode is configured by the Python extensions to integrate testing into its interface.
 That interface is the _test beaker_ in the left menu bar.